-The net income of the cane and sugar system is calculated based on the income from the domestic sugar distribution (Quota A) and income from exports (Quota B and Quota C: using the average price of the sugar in Quota B and the exchange rate of the actual sales made by TCSC as the base for calculation of export sales income) less the expenses of the Cane and Sugar Industry.
+The net income of the cane and sugar system is calculated based on the income from the domestic sugar distribution and income from exports by the average price of the sugar and the exchange rate of the actual sales made by Thailand Cane and Sugar Corporation (TCSC) as the base for calculation of export sales income less the expenses of the Cane and Sugar Industry.
 Currently, the ratio of exported sugar to domestically sold sugar is approximately 70:30.

-A result of the system is that the selling price of sugar under Quota B and the exchange rate of the actual sales made by TCSC have substantial impact on the cane price, which is the major cost of the sugar production.
+A result of the system is that the selling price of export sugar and the exchange rate of the actual sales made by TCSC have substantial impact on the cane price, which is the major cost of the sugar production.
 To manage risk on the fluctuation of gross profit, the Company has hedged the risk by entering into commodity swap contracts for the periods not over 1 years.
 Gain or loss is recognised in the statement of income when the contracts are settled or expired.